jaesung-cs/vkgs/README.md

 My original plan was to develop a python interface (that's why I named the project `pygs`), but it will require a lot of efforts.

-Now that I achieved satisfactory performance with Vulkan-based viewer, I would like to my breath for the next steps.
+Now that I achieved satisfactory performance with Vulkan-based viewer, I would like to catch my breath for the next steps, or stop further developments and start a new side project.

 ## Desktop Viewer